James Madison University: Academics

 James Madison University is classified among "R2: Doctoral Universities – High Research Activity".
-It offers 115 degree programs on the bachelor's, master's, educational specialist, and doctoral levels.
+It offers 139-degree programs on the bachelor's, master's, educational specialist, and doctoral levels.
 It comprises seven colleges and 78 academic programs, including the College of Arts and Letters; the College of Business; the College of Education; the College of Health and Behavioral Studies; the College of Integrated Science and Engineering; the College of Science and Mathematics; the College of Visual and Performing Arts; and The Graduate School.
 Total enrollment in the 2012–13 academic year was 19,927—18,392 undergraduates and 1,820 graduate students.
 JMU granted 4,908 degrees in 2012–4,096 undergraduate degrees, and 812 graduate degrees.

-Phi Kappa Phi was the first academic honor society chartered at JMU.
-The Honor Society of Phi Kappa Phi (or ΦΚΦ) was established in 1897 to recognize and encourage superior scholarship without restriction as to area of study and to promote the "unity and democracy of education".

 On October 2, 2009, JMU was granted a chapter by the Phi Beta Kappa academic honor society.